rahul-informatics/health-ops-sleep-analytics/README.md

 ## About Me

-Hi, I'm **Rahul Rathinaswamy**, a high school student at **Ricky Reedy High School**.
+Hi, I'm **Rahulkrishna Rathinaswamy**, a high school student at **Ricky Reedy High School**.
 I'm passionate about the intersection of healthcare, data science, and machine learning.
 This project reflects my commitment to using technology to solve real-world health problems, combining my personal experience with sleep disorders, my exposure to clinical environments, and my growing expertise in computational biology and predictive modeling.

 ---